Acupuncture for babies and children Paediatric acupuncture london

 If you or your children would prefer a needle-free option, please let the me know and we can discuss a course of treatment.
 The range of disorders that can respond to Laser Acupuncture are immense, from migraines to arthritis, from addictions to menopausal issues.
 All acupuncture patients will be given oriental diagnostics before any treatment begins.

 Digestive problems: tummy aches, diarrhoea, nausea and vomiting

 Please have a look at my Blog and Research papers for some interesting facts.

-Various reviews have found acupuncture and acupuncture-related therapies to show particular promise in the treatment of pediatric pain, cerebral palsy, nocturnal enuresis, tic disorders, amblyopia, nausea and vomiting, digestive disorders, autistic spectrum disorder (ASD), and respiratory disorders.
+Various reviews have found acupuncture and acupuncture-related therapies to show particular promise in the treatment of paediatric pain, cerebral palsy, nocturnal enuresis, tic disorders, amblyopia, nausea and vomiting, digestive disorders, autistic spectrum disorder (ASD), and respiratory disorders.
 Here is some good research results prepared by Evidence Based Acupuncture.

 Dietary & Lifestyle advice

 It is very common that simple changes in child's diet can make a huge difference in how they feel.
 With some conditions I would ask to cut out some foods for the duration of treatment

 Very often adjusting child's sleep routine, or regularity of meals can have a tremendous difference.
 With some children, introducing some regular exercise or on the other spectrum, reducing the overload may help.